SXC-ALCC/.github/profile/README.md

 ## 🎉 Hacktoberfest 2024 🎉

 Join us for **Hacktoberfest 2024**!
-Contribute to open-source projects and earn your limited edition T-shirt.
+Contribute to open-source projects!

 ### Current Repositories:
 - [**Collescope**](https://github.com/SXC-ALCC/collescope) - A collaborative project aimed at enhancing your coding skills and learning from each other.